comal21/Terraform_Essentials_Batch31/Lab 11.md

 ```
 vi instance.tf
 ```
 Add the given lines, by pressing "INSERT" The first block will be already present in the file.
-But, replace the entire code and update your `AvailabilityZone,` `YourName` in `AWS Instance` and `EBS Volume` both.
+Modify the `AvailabilityZone,` `YourName` in `AWS Instance` and `EBS Volume`
 ```

 resource "aws_ebs_volume" "ebs-volume-1" {